 React Native + Expo AR

-Build Native AR Apps
+Build native AR apps

-with React Native and Expo
+with React Native and Expo.

 ViroReact is the open-source library for building production AR apps with React Native and Expo.
-Full ARKit and ARCore access, declarative components, TypeScript-first - no Unity, no C#, no new engine to learn.
+Full ARKit and ARCore access, declarative components, TypeScript-first.
+No Unity, no C#, no new engine to learn.

-$ npm install @reactvision/react-viro
+$npm install @reactvision/react-viro

 Why ViroReact for React Native AR